UNITED24 - Make a charitable donation in support of Ukraine!

 Military

-Iran's Navy launched the indigenous Sahand destroyer in the southern port of Bandar Abbas on September 8, 2012 alongside the overhauled "super-heavy" Tareq 901 submarine.
+Iran's Navy launched the indigenous Sahand destroyer, named after a mountain in northern Iran, in the southern port of Bandar Abbas on September 8, 2012 alongside the overhauled "super-heavy" Tareq 901 submarine.
+Although Iranian media charaterize the vessel as a "destroyer", at 1,300 tons this ship is better thought of as a Corvette, and is a bit too small to qualify as a frigate.

 A senior Iranian military official said Iran will launch another indigenous destroyer called Jamaran-3 next year in line with efforts to boost the country's naval capabilities.
 Deputy Head of the Industry and Research Institute of the Iranian Defense Ministry Mohammad Eslami said on 18 March 2013 that the Jamaran-3 destroyer will become operational by the end of the next Persian calendar year, which started on March 21, 2013.